ajitsingh98/Auto-Job-Form-Filler-Agent/README.md

 - GPT-4
 - GPT-3.5 Turbo

-## Limitations ⚠️

-- Maximum 10 form questions supported
-- PDF files only (max 10MB)
-- Processing time increases with form complexity
-- Requires stable internet connection
-- API keys are required for all features

 ## Best Practices 📝

 - Use clear, single-page resumes
 - Verify form fields before submission
 - Review AI-generated answers carefully
 - Provide feedback for better results

-## Contributing 🤝

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License 📄

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Limitations